-AASB calls upon the Legislature of the State of Alaska to acknowledge the seriousness of the inhalant, alcohol, tobacco, methamphetamines and other drug abuse problems, to accept its responsibility to provide leadership, and to provide the funding and support to assist local communities in their strength based efforts to combat inhalant, alcohol, tobacco, methamphetamines and other drug abuse, and to provide effective law enforcement to ensure laws pertaining to controlled substances are enforced.
-AASB also requests the State of Alaska make adequate funds available for community-based and residential efforts to address effective substance abuse treatment programs for children, young people and their families.
+AASB calls upon the Legislature of the State of Alaska to accept its responsibility to provide leadership, and to provide the funding and support to assist local communities in their strength based efforts to combat inhalant, alcohol, tobacco, methamphetamines and other drug abuse, and to provide effective law

 Rationale: Drug-related problems, including inhalant, alcohol, tobacco, methamphetamines and other drug abuse, are a major debilitating influence on the lives of the youth of Alaska.
 They have been proven to be the primary contributing factor in the alarming number of dropouts and youth suicides in the State of Alaska.
 Community-based prevention and intervention efforts are proving effective in combating drug-related problems.
 The treatment of children and young people is very different from the treatment of adults for inhalant, alcohol, tobacco, methamphetamines and other drug abuse.
 There is a need for adequate funds for effective substance abuse treatment programs, particularly for inhalant abuse.
-In addition, law enforcement and judicial agencies are under-staffed and underfunded, and are thus unable to address the illegal use of drugs and alcohol in many of Alaska's communities.
-Amended 1998, 99, 01, 05 (Sunset: Nov.
+In addition, law enforcement and judicial agencies are under-staffed and under-funded, and are thus unable to address the illegal use of drugs and alcohol in many of Alaska's communities.
+Amended 1998, 99, 01, 05, 06 (Sunset Nov.
 2008)

-3.7 INTERAGENCY COOPERATION AMONG SERVICE PROVIDERS SERVING CHILDREN establishing criteria for need to know. . • partnerships between schools, mental health, and other services to ensure that children are . able to come to school each day ready to learn and enable agencies to develop a . cooperative treatment plan that involves appropriate school personnel . • incentives for interagency cooperation, including the removal of barriers that limit .
-Interagency collaboration and the flexibility to coordinate funds
+- 3.7 INTERAGENCY COOPERATION AMONG SERVICE PROVIDERS SERVING CHILDREN AASB supports the development of a state policy on children and youth to ensure that the needs of the whole child are addressed in a comprehensive manner.
+This can be done by: - Urging the State of Alaska to develop protocols protecting each family's right to privacy but establishing criteria for need to know; - Partnerships between schools, mental health, and other services to ensure that children are able to come to school each day ready to learn, and enable agencies to develop a cooperative treatment plan that involves appropriate school personnel; - Incentives for interagency cooperation, including the removal of barriers that limit interagency collaboration and the flexibility to coordinate funds;